alajmo/sake/docs/development.md

 The following workflow is used for releasing a new `sake` version:

 1. Create pull request with changes
+2. Verify build works (especially windows build)
+   - `make build`
+   - `make build-all`
-2. Pass all integration and unit tests locally
+3. Pass all integration and unit tests locally
    - `make integration-test`
    - `make unit-test`
-3. Run benchmarks and profiler to check performance
+4. Run benchmarks and profiler to check performance
    - `make benchmark`
-4. Verify build works (especially windows build)
-   - `make build-all`
 5. Update `config-reference.md` and `config.man` if any config changes and generate manpage
    - `make gen-man`
 6. Update `Makefile` and `CHANGELOG.md` with correct version, and add all changes to `CHANGELOG.md`